scriptype/salinger/README.md

 mkdir scripts/tasks
 ```

-Then create `server.sh` in `scripts/tasks/` and copy the below code to it:
+Then create `server.sh` in `scripts/tasks/`.
+Copy the below code to `server.sh`:

 ```sh
 http-server -p $PORT
 ```

-Our `server` script looks for `PORT` environment variable.
+Last missing part: our `server` script looks for `PORT` environment variable.
 Let's provide that.

 Create `env.js` inside the `scripts` folder.
-Its content should be the following code:
+Its content should be:

 ```js
 const PORT = process.env.PORT || '8081'